Course Outline

 - Which applications to use and where

-- Mathematical exercise to find out which network to pick up and where
+- Mathematical exercise to determine which network to pick and where

-- Firmware Patching risk- the soft belly of IoT
+- Firmware Patching risk - the weak point of IoT

-- Vulnerability of API end points -list of all possible API in IoT architecture
+- Vulnerability of API endpoints - list of all possible APIs in IoT architecture

 - Vulnerability of Cloud Database services in IoT